Superman Returns: Budget

-Release

 Marketing

-Warner Bros. promoted Superman Returns at 2005 San Diego Comic-Con International.
+Warner Bros. promoted Superman Returns at 2005 San Diego Comic-Con.
 Singer and screenwriters Michael Dougherty and Dan Harris came up with the idea of publishing a prequel limited series, spanning four comic book issues.
 The stories were written by Jimmy Palmiotti, Marc Andreyko, and Justin Gray, with artwork by Karl Kerschl and Matt Haley.
 During production, a series of "video diaries" on the Internet were released at BlueTights.net, showing behind-the-scenes work being done.
-After 27 installments, the video diaries stopped for a while shortly before the teaser trailer debuted on November 18, 2005 with Harry Potter and the Goblet of Fire.
-The main theatrical trailer premiered online on May 2, 2006.
-The trailer appeared in theaters on May 5, with prints of Mission: Impossible III, while the international trailer came with The Da Vinci Code and X-Men: The Last Stand.
+After 27 installments, the video diaries stopped for a while shortly before the teaser trailer debuted on November 18, 2005, with Harry Potter and the Goblet of Fire.
+The main theatrical trailer debuted online on May 2, 2006.
+That trailer appeared in theaters on May 5, with prints of Mission: Impossible III, while the international trailer came with The Da Vinci Code and X-Men: The Last Stand.
 DC Comics published a comics adaptation by artist Matt Haley and writer Martin Pasko, Marv Wolfman wrote a novelization, and Electronic Arts developed a video game based on both the movie and the comics.

 The estimated cost of marketing Superman Returns in the United States was $45.5 million, the second-highest of the year behind Disney's $53.5 million campaign for Cars.
-Warner Bros. made tie-in deals with General Mills, Burger King, Duracell, Pepsi, Doritos, Papa John's Pizza, 7-Eleven and Colgate.
+Warner Bros. made tie-in deals with General Mills, Burger King, Cheetos, Duracell, Pepsi, Doritos, Papa John's Pizza, 7-Eleven and Colgate.
 The film was also advertised with Red Bull Racing Formula One cars at the 2006 Monaco Grand Prix.
 David Coulthard managed to get the team's first top three finish that day; on the podium, he wore a Superman cape in celebration of his achievement.
 NASCAR Sprint Cup champion Jeff Gordon also sported the "Man of Steel" look by promoting the movie on his #24 Chevrolet Monte Carlo in the 2006 Pepsi 400 at Daytona International Speedway.
 Troy Bayliss appeared in promotional "Superman" leathers and sported a cape on the podium following a win and a 2nd place at the 2006 Brands Hatch Superbike World Championship round on his way to winning that year's championship.
 The National Geographic Channel released The Science of Superman on June 29, 2006: a television special that studied popular science analogies with the Superman mythos.
 Singer admitted at 2006 Comic-Con International that he was dissatisfied with the marketing and promotion.
 "A lot of people did their job, and a lot didn't".